sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 ### Custom Roles

 CloudMC allows users with the *Administrator* role and higher (or users with a custom role that includes the *Roles:Manage* permission, explained in this section) to create new roles with permissions that are aligned with specific business needs.
 The administrator can select individual permissions and save the role, then apply that role to users within the organization.
 A user's effective rights are governed by the union of all the permissions and scope of the primary role with all additional roles.
-A user's primary role must be one of the five fixed roles, it cannot be a custom role.
+A user's primary role must be one of the built-in fixed roles, it cannot be a custom role.

 **Important:** When an organization is deleted, any custom roles that were defined within that organization are also deleted.